ericjmcd/SmartThings_Pentair/README.md

 # SmartThings_Pentair
 Smarthings UI for use with the nodjs-PoolController

-# DEPRECATED
+# Being Revitalized

-This repository and the code in it is at end of life.
-It has been replaced by the version found [here](https://github.com/bsileo/hubitat_poolcontroller).
+This repository and the code in it was at end of life.
+It was replaced by the version found [here](https://github.com/bsileo/hubitat_poolcontroller).

-The new version is much improved on the Nodejs-PoolController side and with the device drivers / App interface in SmartThings.
-It is also fully compatible with Hubitat and will continue to be updated going forwqard across both platforms.
-The new version is *not* backwards compatible with this version so it will create all new devices for use in SmartThings.
+This version is aimed at compatibility with the improved Nodejs-PoolController and with the device drivers / App interface in SmartThings.

 --------------------------------------------
 --------------------------------------------